Simplicity Investment Funds Review

 - On the issue of trust, the answer is yes.
 Simplicity appoints government-owned Public Trust as their independent supervisor and custodian of its investment funds.
 Public Trust has been around for almost 150 years and is ‘guaranteed independent’ under the Public Trust Act 2001.

-- Simplicity manages the New Zealand bonds and shares that they buy for the funds, while the international shares and bonds are managed by Vanguard.
-The investments are owned by Public Trust on behalf of the funds, not by Simplicity or Vanguard.
+- Simplicity manages the New Zealand bonds and shares that they buy for the funds, while the international shares and bonds are managed by DWS.
+The investments are owned by Public Trust on behalf of the funds, not by Simplicity or DWS.

 - Should Simplicity close down, your funds would be accessible given they are held in trust.